rabinnh/java-utils/URLFetch/README.md

 # URLFetch

-This small project uses the encapsulates fetching a URL using GET, POST, SSL or not, Basic and Digest authorization.
+This small project encapsulates fetching a URL using GET, POST, SSL or not, Basic and Digest authorization.
 ## Description

 ### Purpose